fda99940-alt/Battlegamev2/README.md

 - Built with help from an AI coding assistant (Codex, GPT-5) under human supervision, following the author’s guidance to shape the experience.
 - Some translations are machine-generated; the author may not fully verify every language so take those localized strings with a grain of salt.
+- The non-6 3D presets use dice-like polyhedron rendering; gameplay neighbor transitions outside `d6` are currently simplified and may not yet represent exact mathematical edge adjacency for every solid.